mkrandhawa/mkrandhawa/README.md

-- 👋 Hi, I’m @mkrandhawa
+- 👋 Hi, I’m Manpreet Kaur
 - 🌱 I’m a 2nd software engineer student at University of Leicester (UK)

 <!---